New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 Definition: What is new feature onboarding?

-Onboarding in general can be understood as the art of teaching new and existing users how to derive value from your product.
+User onboarding process in general can be understood as the art of teaching new and existing users how to derive value from your product.

 The term “onboarding” is most often associated with primary onboarding, which is when you walk a new user through the core functionality of your product.
 Generally, this involves a product tour of some kind.